|

 and the wonderful liquor and beer selection, we shop at Knightly Spirits.

-(One annoyance about Knightly Spirits: they consistently fail to
+(One continuing annoyance about Knightly Spirits: they consistently fail to

 provide an itemized list for your purchases unless you remember to ask for one.)